Castlebay

 Castlebay (Bàgh a' Chaisteil [baːɣ ə ˈxaʃtʲɪl]) is the main village and a community council area on the island of Barra in the Outer Hebrides, Scotland.
 The village is located on the south coast of the island, and overlooks a bay in the Atlantic Ocean dominated by Kisimul Castle, as well as nearby islands such as Vatersay.
 Castlebay is also within the parish of Barra.
 The village is located on the A888, which serves as a circular road around Barra.
-In 1971 it had a population of 307.
+In 1971, it had a population of 307.

 Community

 Castlebay is home to the majority of shops on the island.
 The main street forms a square with the ferry terminal and the ring road, and features several grocery shops, a bank, post office, and tourist information centre.
-There is a larger supermarket now to the west of the village, having opened in October 2009.
-There are also several hotels in the village, plus the Island's medical centre, a filling station and the police station.
+There is a larger supermarket to the west of the village, having opened in October 2009.
+There are also several hotels in the village, plus the island's medical centre, a petrol station and the police station.